subhamay-bhattacharyya-gha/tf-lint-action/README.md

 ---

-## 📝 Note on TFLINT_VER Repository Variable
+## 📝 Note on TF_LINT_VER Organization Variable

-The action supports using a repository variable `TFLINT_VER` to set a default TFLint version across your organization or repository.
-This provides flexibility in version management:
+The action supports using an organization variable `TF_LINT_VER` to set a default TFLint version across your entire organization.
+This provides centralized version management:

-- **Priority Order**: Explicit `tflint-ver` input → `TFLINT_VER` repository variable → `v0.52.0` fallback
+- **Priority Order**: Explicit `tflint-ver` input → `TF_LINT_VER` organization variable → `v0.52.0` fallback
-- **Setup**: Repository Settings → Secrets and variables → Actions → Variables tab → Add `TFLINT_VER`
+- **Setup**: Organization Settings → Secrets and variables → Actions → Variables tab → Add `TF_LINT_VER`
-- **Benefits**: Centralized version management, easy updates across multiple workflows, consistent tooling versions
+- **Benefits**: Organization-wide version management, easy updates across all repositories, consistent tooling versions

-When the repository variable is set, all workflows using this action will automatically use that version unless explicitly overridden with the `tflint-ver` input.
+When the organization variable is set, all workflows using this action across your organization will automatically use that version unless explicitly overridden with the `tflint-ver` input.

 ## License